Sanders swears in de Blasio for second term

 Bernie Sanders swears in de Blasio for second term as mayor

-De Blasio, the first Democrat since Ed Koch to win re-election, says his administration “will not be passive in the face of regression.”
+De Blasio, the first Democrat since Ed Koch to win re-election as NYC’s mayor, says his administration “will not be passive in the face of regression.”

-New York City Mayor Bill de Blasio was sworn in Monday for a second term, with the oath of office administered by his progressive political hero Bernie Sanders.
+New York City Mayor Bill de Blasio was sworn in Monday for a second and final term, with the oath of office administered by his progressive political hero Bernie Sanders.

-Promising that his mayoralty’s next four years would continue to resist the right-leaning policies of President Donald Trump — whose name he did not speak — de Blasio said “to do anything less would be an affront to our very identity as New Yorkers.”
+Promising that the mayoralty would continue to resist the right-leaning approach of President Donald Trump — whose name not one speaker uttered — de Blasio said “to do anything less would be an affront to our very identity as New Yorkers.”

-De Blasio was sworn in 61 days after becoming the first Democratic mayor in the city to win re-election since Ed Koch in 1985.
-De Blasio won about 66 percent of the vote.
+De Blasio, 56, in November became the city’s first Democratic mayor to win re-election since Ed Koch in 1985.
+De Blasio, who won about 66 percent of the vote, predicted that New York’s liberalism would spread across the United States.

-“In this heyday of hatred, this new dawn of divisiveness, we in our city refuse to be dragged down to a place we know is beneath us,” said de Blasio, the city’s 109th mayor.
+“In this heyday of hatred, this new dawn of divisiveness, we in our city refused to be dragged down to a place we know is beneath us.
+We know that the gaudy celebration of discrimination based on faith or color or nationality is simply un-American,” de Blasio said.
 “We know the overt and gleeful prejudice that is suddenly in vogue spits in the face of all that has made our city great, and we will not be passive in the face of regression.”

+In the 13-minute address delivered partly in Spanish, de Blasio vowed to ease life for the non-rich and make New York City more affordable.

+“The deepest, truest stakeholders of this town,” he said, “are the people who do the work — who every day make this city come to life, but have too often not reaped the rewards.”

-Absent from the dais was the Democratic establishment that came four years ago to celebrate de Blasio’s ascension, including Gov. Andrew M. Cuomo, who has feuded with the mayor, and Hillary and Bill Clinton, who swore de Blasio into office the last time.
+Absent from the dais was the Democratic establishment that came four years ago to fete de Blasio’s ascension, including Gov. Andrew M. Cuomo, who has since feuded with the mayor, and Hillary and Bill Clinton, who swore de Blasio into office the last time.
+The following year, de Blasio endorsed Hillary Clinton’s presidential bid, but did so months after the Democratic mainstream; he reportedly wanted to give the nod to Clinton foe Sanders.

-His chief spokesman, Eric Phillips, said about 950 people were at the ceremony.
+And in contrast with de Blasio’s first inauguration, when 5,000 packed the City Hall plaza, there were, according to his spokesman Eric Phillips, about 950 who came to Monday’s ceremony.

+Monday’s low-key event had none of the dazzle seen in previous inaugural ceremonies at City Hall.
+In 2006, Michael Bloomberg’s celebrated his first re-election with a performance by actress Liza Minnelli, hot cider and doughnuts for the crowd.

-Sanders, before swearing in de Blasio using the Bible that once belonged to Mayor Fiorello La Guardia, inveighed against Trump policies, such as the suspension of the Deferred Action for Childhood Arrivals program, an Obama-era temporary amnesty for young immigrants living illegally in the United States.
+Before leading de Blasio through the oath of office, Sanders assailed Trump’s governing, particularly the suspension of the Deferred Action for Childhood Arrivals, or DACA, program, an Obama-era temporary amnesty for young immigrants living illegally in the United States.

-Sanders hailed de Blasio’s immigration stances, which include stopping cooperating with federal Immigration and Customs Enforcement officers, removing them from the Rikers Island jails, and suggesting that he would continue to employ DACA beneficiaries, even if their permission to work in the country is revoked.
+De Blasio has earned plaudits on the left and ire on the right for refusing to turn over nearly all criminal arrestees who are at risk of deportation, kicking the U.S. Immigration and Customs Enforcement agency out of the Rikers Island jail, and suggesting that he would continue to employ DACA beneficiaries, even if their permission to work in the country is revoked.

 “In this city at least,” Sanders said, “they are safe.”

+Sanders hailed de Blasio’s priorities — prekindergarten for all city 4-year-olds, more below-market-rate housing, and a focus on mental health led by de Blasio’s wife, Chirlane McCray.

-“The bottom line is that mayor de Blasio and his administration understand ... in this country, in the home of Ellis Island, our job is to bring people together with love and compassion and to end the divisions and the attacks that are taking place.”
+“The bottom line is that what Mayor de Blasio and his administration understand,” said Sanders, a U.S. senator from Vermont, “in this country, in the home of Ellis Island, our job is to bring people together with love and compassion and to end the divisions and the attacks that are taking place.”

-The inauguration — including of the second terms of Public Advocate Tish James and Comptroller Scott Stringer — was in front of City Hall in frigid temperatures.
-City officials distributed hand warmers and city-blue blankets; others huddled around heat lamps placed throughout the plaza.
+The inauguration — also for the second terms of Public Advocate Tish James and Comptroller Scott Stringer, Democrats who like de Blasio are term-limited — was in front of City Hall in frigid temperatures.
+City workers distributed hand warmers and city-blue blankets; others huddled around heat lamps placed throughout the plaza.

-De Blasio, James and Stringer are prohibited from running again in four years under the city’s term-limits laws.

-Peter Gleason, who is involved in local politics downtown and attended the ceremony, said he supports de Blasio’s progressive agenda “with what’s going on not only at the state and local level but the national level.”
+Peter Gleason, who is involved in local politics and attended the ceremony, said he supports de Blasio’s progressive agenda “with what’s going on not only at the state and local level, but the national level.”

 “We have to get behind the mayor,” he said.